 Blancpain has a long tradition of offering limited editions for St. Valentine’s Day.
 The year 2014 is not an exception.
 Their automatic Blancpain Saint Valentin 2014 (Ref.
 6604-4654-55B) is designed for ladies who have good taste when it comes to luxury items and is based on their 2013 Saint-Valentin.
 The difference here is that it features a more sober design to its dial and a slightly more modest decoration for the stainless steel body and the automatic movement that powers it.

 The movement in question is still the same Caliber 1150, which is based on the same Frederic Piguet 1150 mechanism that independent watchmakers operating within the ultra-luxury segment are so fond of.

 As usual, there are lots of hearts there, but this time they are more inconspicuous with only one purple-colored heart shape dominating the timekeeper’s dial.
 The rest of them are modest and require a longer look at the face to be noticed.

 Another nice thing about the new ref.
 6604-4654-55B is its thin bezel.
-Not only it looks extremely light thanks to dozens of diamonds set atop it, but it also allows for a larger dial opening: something that you rarely see when it comes to mechanical watches of such a small diameter.
+Not only does it look extremely light thanks to dozens of diamonds set atop it, but it also allows for a larger dial opening: something that you rarely see when it comes to mechanical watches of such a small diameter.